 ‘Chasing Pavements’ by Adele

-– ‘Even if I knew my place’ (know your place) meaning to be aware of your position in society, family or a relationship, and to not want to improve it.
+– ‘Even if I knew my place’ (know your place) meaning to be aware of your position in society, family or a relationship and comfortable with it.

 ‘Knocking on Heaven’s Door’ by Guns ‘N’ Roses